Boundary deconfined quantum criticality at transitions between symmetry-protected topological chains

+Finally we remark that the boundary order parameters and disorder operators for the gapless regime match localized projective symmetry generators from the adjacent gapped SPT phases.
+Although the gapped SPT phase is agnostic with respect to automorphisms of $\mathbb{Z}_3\times \mathbb{Z}_3$, the gapless theory selects a specific choice of projective symmetry generators to play the role of boundary order parameter or disorder operator.
+This physically corresponds to the fact that the boundary of the gapless phase has genuine 0+1d SSB, in contrast to the edge of a gapped SPT phase.

-To recap, for $b \approx 0$, $H_\omega + H_{\bar \omega}$ with open boundaries spontaneously breaks the odd-sublattice $\bZ_3$ symmetry $U^o$, while for $b \to \infty$ it breaks the even one $U^e$.
-It turns out that these two phases persist for all $b$, \emph{except at $b = 1$}, where there is a direct transition.
-This boundary transition is continuous in the sense that both symmetries are unbroken there.
+\textbf{DQCP in zero dimensions.---}To recap, for $b \approx 0$, $H_\omega + H_{\bar \omega}$ with open boundaries spontaneously breaks the odd-sublattice $\bZ_3$ symmetry, while for $b \to \infty$ it breaks the even one.
+It turns out these two phases persist for all $b$, \emph{except at $b = 1$}, where there is a direct transition.
+This boundary transition is continuous, and both symmetries are unbroken there.
 Indeed, for $b = 1$, we find \emph{no} ground state degeneracy (Fig.~\ref{fig:energies}), contrary to a naive expectation from the bulk topological invariant.

-The advantage of tuning the boundary couplings on the left and right edge at the same time (see Eq.~\eqref{eq:Hsb}) is that we can use the end-to-end correlation functions of the order parameters to detect the transition, which occurs independently on both edges.
+Tuning left and right boundary couplings simultaneously (see Eq.~\eqref{eq:Hsb}) lets us use order parameters' end-to-end correlations to detect the transition, which occurs independently on both edges.
 In particular $\langle Z_1 Z^\dagger_{2N+1} \rangle$ is nonzero in the $o$-SSB boundary phase $(0 \le b < 1)$ and zero in the $e$-SSB boundary phase $(b >1)$, and vice versa for $ \langle X_1 Z_2 Z^\dagger_{2N} X^\dagger_{2N+1}\rangle$.
 The square root gives the boundary vacuum expectation value (vev).
-In Fig.~\ref{fig:bdyphasediagram}(c) we clearly see the direct continuous transition at $b = 1$.
-Later, we show analytically that both vevs are zero at $b = 1$ and both symmetries are unbroken there, with no ground state degeneracy.
+Using DMRG, we obtain Fig.~\ref{fig:bdyphasediagram}(d) and clearly see the direct continuous transition at $b = 1$.
+Later, we analytically show both vevs vanish at $b = 1$ with unbroken symmetry and no ground state degeneracy.